What’s New in 2026

 Workplace Safety and Health

-New Jersey doesn’t have an Occupational Health and Safety Administration (OSHA) approved state plan for private employees, so the federal Occupational Health and Safety (OSH) Act applies.
+New Jersey doesn’t have an Occupational Safety and Health Administration (OSHA)-approved state plan for private employees, so the federal Occupational Safety and Health (OSH) Act applies.

 Under OSHA regulations, private employers must: